xiaoyang-sde/knowledge-base/docs/computer-science/atomic-lock/processor.md

 ### Load and Store

 The compiled instruction for the load and store operations on an `&AtomicI32` is identical to the operations on a regular `&mut i32`, because the `mov` and `str` instructions are atomic.
-The difference between `&mut i32` and `&AtomicI32` is relavent for the compiler checks and optimizations.
+The difference between `&mut i32` and `&AtomicI32` is relevant for the compiler checks and optimizations.

 ```rs
 pub fn load(x: &AtomicI32) -> i32 {